superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 The ranker agent evaluates the relevance of the retrieved passages using additional ranking signals like source credibility, passage specificity, and lexical overlap.
 This provides a relevance-based filtering step.
 This agent might be using ontology, for example, as a way to rerank retrieved information.

-The reader agent summarizes lengthy retrieved passages to succinct snippets containing only the most salient information.
+The reader agent summarizes lengthy retrieved passages into succinct snippets containing only the most salient information.
 This distills the context down to key facts.

 Finally, the orchestrator agent dynamically adjusts the relevance weighting and integration of the prompt and filtered, ranked context passages (i.e., prompt hybridization) to maximize coherence in the final augmented prompt.